inquisitour/Ontology-Agent/README.md

 ## 🧠 Core Modules

-OntologyAgent's power comes from its four core modules:
+Ontology Agent's power comes from its four core modules:

 - **ontology_creator.py**: Create and modify ontologies with ease using Owlready2.
 - **ontology_processor.py**: Process and analyze ontologies using DeepOnto's advanced capabilities.